Methane: Chemical feedstock

+Refrigerant

+As a refrigerant, methane has the ASHRAE designation R-50.

 Generation

+Methane can be generated through geological, biological or industrial routes.

 Geological routes

 The two main routes for geological methane generation are (i) organic (thermally generated, or thermogenic) and (ii) inorganic (abiotic).
 Thermogenic methane occurs due to the breakup of organic matter at elevated temperatures and pressures in deep sedimentary strata.
 Most methane in sedimentary basins is thermogenic; therefore, thermogenic methane is the most important source of natural gas.
 Thermogenic methane components are typically considered to be relic (from an earlier time).
 Generally, formation of thermogenic methane (at depth) can occur through organic matter breakup, or organic synthesis.
 Both ways can involve microorganisms (methanogenesis), but may also occur inorganically.
 The processes involved can also consume methane, with and without microorganisms.

 The more important source of methane at depth (crystalline bedrock) is abiotic.
 Abiotic means that methane is created from inorganic compounds, without biological activity, either through magmatic processes or via water-rock reactions that occur at low temperatures and pressures, like serpentinization.